 5. Reward your Growth

 Reward yourself for trying when you are starting to tame the inner beast.
-Commend yourself for showing up to the easel, drawing board, studio or wherever you need to show up to.
-Its really important to acknowledge your attempt or the tiny baby step you took so the next time you take a step (or a bigger creative leap) you trust yourself even more.
-Regardless of success or failure, its the attempt that counts.
+Commend yourself for showing up to the easel, drawing board, studio, or wherever you need to show up.
+It’s really important to acknowledge your attempt or the tiny baby step you took so the next time you take a step (or a bigger creative leap) you trust yourself even more.
+Regardless of success or failure, it’s the attempt that counts.

 6. Align With Coaches